jsenv/importmap-node-module/readme.md

 ## projectDirectoryUrl

-_projectDirectoryUrl_ parameter is a string url leading to a folder with a _package.json_.
+_projectDirectoryUrl_ is a string/url leading to a folder with a _package.json_.

-This parameters is **required** and accepted values are documented in [@jsenv/filesystem#assertAndNormalizeDirectoryUrl](https://github.com/jsenv/filesystem/blob/main/docs/API.md#assertandnormalizedirectoryurl)
+_projectDirectoryUrl_ is **required**.

 ## importMapFiles

-_importMapFiles_ parameter is an object where keys are importmap file relative urls and values are parameters controlling the mappings that will be written in the importmap file.
+_importMapFiles_ is an object where keys are file relative urls and value are objects configuring which mappings will be written in the importmap files.

+_importMapFiles_ is **required**.

 ### mappingsForNodeResolution

-When _mappingsForNodeResolution_ is enabled, the mappings required to implement node module resolution are generated.
+_mappingsForNodeResolution_ is a boolean.
+When enabled mappings required to implement node module resolution are generated.

+_mappingsForNodeResolution_ is optional.

 The following source of information are used to create complete and coherent mappings in the importmap.

 - Your _package.json_